HamimAdal/Demonstration-Spatial-Characteristics-in-Unity-Engine/README.md

-# Demonstration of The Spatial Characteristics Model
+# Demonstration of The Spatial Characteristics Model.

 **Working Environment**